brendanhaines/brendanhaines.github.io/_posts/2017-05-01-hohm-phone.md

 # Further Development
-Throughout the design process, I came across a few additional feature that I would like to incorporate into the Hohm Phone (if there ever is a version 2).
-The most important feature is definitely functional charging since that didn't work and is very essential to being functional at all in the real world.
+Throughout the design process, I came across a few additional features that I would like to incorporate into the Hohm Phone (if there ever is a version 2).
+The most important feature is definitely to fix charging since that didn't work and is very essential to being functional at all in the real world.
+Additionally, improving audio volume would be important.

-Second on the list is adding a voice changer to lower the pitch of incoming voices.
-I remember whenever my family would call my great grandmother, she would have no trouble hearing anything my dad said but struggled immensely with understanding anyone else because our voices were higher higher pitch.
-During this project, I came across a couple phone voice-changer projects which reminded me of these experiences and would be a great addition to a phone specifically made for the elderly.
+Next on the list is adding a voice changer to lower the pitch of incoming voices.
+I remember whenever my family would call my great grandmother, she would have no trouble hearing anything my dad said but struggled to understand anyone else because our voices were higher pitched.
+During this project, I came across a couple voice-changer projects which reminded me of these experiences and would be a great internal addition to a phone specifically made for the elderly.

 # Resources
 * Git Repository ([GitHub][github-repo])